-3.2.7 Object: Format
+3.2.10 Object: Format

-This object represents an allowed size (i.e., height and width combination) for a banner impression.
-These are typically used in an array for an impression where multiple sizes are permitted.
+This object represents an allowed size (i.e., height and width combination) or Flex Ad parameters for a banner impression.
+These are typically used in an array where multiple sizes are permitted.
+It is recommended that either the w/h pair or the wratio/hratio/wmin set (i.e., for Flex Ads) be specified.

-Attribute Туре Description W integer; recommended Width in device independent pixels (DIPS). h integer; recommended Height in device independent pixels (DIPS). ext object Placeholder for exchange-specific extensions to OpenRTB.
+Attribute Туре Description W integer Width in device independent pixels (DIPS). h integer Height in device independent pixels (DIPS). wratio integer Relative width when expressing size as a ratio. hratio integer Relative height when expressing size as a ratio.